Cleopatra Broumand

-Cleopatra Broumand Birrenbach is a Persian-American designer, innovator, conceptualist, and entrepreneur in the apparel and related industries.
-Her international upbringing, education, and keen knowledge of several languages enabled her to develop a broad global network of personal and business contacts who called upon her intricate technical designing capacity to develop workable solutions.
-In return for the opportunities America has offered her, Birrenbach is a successful fundraiser for various human causes, supporter of the fine arts and culinary world.
-She is driven by her deep conviction for the empowerment and emancipation of women worldwide.
+Cleopatra Broumand (کلئوپاترا برومند; born c.
+1944) is an Iranian-born American fashion designer, merchandiser, and entrepreneur in the apparel and food industries.
+Her businesses included Cleopatra Broumand Boutique, Inc., Cleopatra Coffee, and Cyrus International.
+She is also a chef and member of the International Association of Culinary Professionals.
+After marriage she also used the names Cleopatra Birrenbach, and Cleopatra Broumand–Birrenbach.

 Early life

-Born in Tehran, Iran, she is the youngest of six children: Hormoz, Dariush, Fereshteh, Keykavous and Cyrus.
-Her father, Khalil Broumand, was a businessman in the oil industry in Russia.
-He returned to Iran after the Bolshevik revolution and started a new life.
+Born in Tehran, Imperial State of Iran, and she is the youngest of six children.
+Her father, Khalil Broumand, was and antique jewelry dealer, turned businessman in the oil industry in Russia.
+He returned to Iran after the Bolshevik revolution, and started a new life.
 Her mother Farangis, a graduate of American School in Iran, named her after watching Claudette Colbert play the Egyptian queen in a classic movie.
 At 8 years old, she announced to her mother her intentions of becoming a fashion designer.
-Insisting that she wanted to become the next Christian Dior, young Birrenbach enrolled in design and sewing classes.
+Insisting that she wanted to become the next Christian Dior, and young Broumand enrolled in design and sewing classes.

 Her father, who had a penchant for things American, sent 15-year-old Cleopatra to live with her older brother who had earlier moved to Indianapolis, Indiana.

-Starting anew in Indianapolis, Birrenbach attended Pike High School and at 17, claiming her individuality, she wrote her own Declaration of Independence to her father, brothers, and the patriarchal society at large.
-Following her high school graduation, she moved to New York City to study design at the Fashion Institute of Technology.
-Before graduating from FIT, 21- year old Birrenbach established her first fashion business, Cleopatra Broumand Boutique, Inc., designing and manufacturing ready-to-wear women's fashion.
+Starting anew in Indianapolis, Broumand attended Pike High School and at age 17.

+After her high school graduation, she moved to New York City to study design at the Fashion Institute of Technology (FIT).
+Before graduating from FIT, 21- year old Broumand established her first fashion business, Cleopatra Broumand Boutique, Inc., designing and manufacturing ready-to-wear women's fashion.
-Career

-Early success
+Early career

-Birrenbach's early designs reflected both her continued quest for emancipation and her Persian origins.
-Her father's Persian Abba, a square shaped garment with armholes traditionally worn by men, was the inspiration for her initial collection and one of her most popular womenswear and menswear given its powerful, opulent look and freedom of movement.
+Broumand's early apparel designs reflected her Persian origins.
+Her father's Persian Abba, a square shaped garment with armholes traditionally worn by men, was the inspiration for her initial collection.
+It was one of her most popular womenswear and menswear given its powerful, opulent look and freedom of movement.
+She used fabrics and textiles from Iran, India, and Morocco.

+Buyers were drawn to her marriage of Eastern and Western aesthetics, and her designs were sought out by the likes of Neiman Marcus, Saks Fifth Avenue, Henri Bendel, and Bergdorf Goodman, which was the first to display her designs in their windows four times in the same year.